A guide to the Navigation Protection Program’s application and review requirements

-Protecting navigation in Canada’s busiest waterways
+Protecting Navigation in Canada’s Navigable Waters

 Marine shipping is an important part of Canada’s transportation system.
 Today, major commercial marine operations are concentrated in fewer ports and waterways than in the past.

 Canada’s navigable waters are also used for recreation, with fishing and tourism making significant contributions to our economy.

 The focus of the NPP is on protecting navigation in Canada’s navigable waters used for commercial and recreational purposes.

 The federal legislation protecting navigation was amended in 2018 and came into force in 2019.
 The requirements for application have changed significantly.
 Anyone contemplating the construction or placement of works in navigable waters should make sure they are familiar with these new requirements.